C-Hg/many-words/README.md

 sudo service mongod start

 ### Many-Words itself
-* clone the repository, then from the repository
+* clone the repository, then from the repository (you might need sudo)

 npm run install:all
 * seed the database :